Devin Pepper

-Devin Ruben Pepper (born November 29, 1969) is a United States Space Force major general who served as commander of Buckley Garrison, 460th Space Wing, and the 21st Operations Group.
-He is the first African American general officer in the Space Force and the first one to have enlisted before commissioning as an officer.
+Devin Ruben Pepper (born November 29, 1969) is a retired United States Space Force major general who served as commander of Buckley Garrison, 460th Space Wing, and the 21st Operations Group.
+He is the first African American general officer in the Space Force and the first one to have enlisted before commissioning as an officer.Pepper officially retired on June 8, 2026 as Major General Devin R Pepper.
+A retirement ceremony was held at The Nauticus in Norfolk VA.